 David Turner Some History of Functional Programming Languages, Proceedings TFP 2012, Springer LNCS 7829:1--20.
 PDF [292K]

 bignum -- An infinite-precision floating-point function library, written by Martin Guy.
+Versions for both Miranda and Haskell.

 Miranda logo designed by Fritz Ruehr.